jambormike/neurons_dimensionality_reduction/README.md

 The repository also contains two development directories.
 In these, I am try to optimize some of the main problems encountered in the three main notebooks.
 These are, solving numpy broadcast instead of combining for loops and parallelizing the script to generate data.

 Some parts of the code are not commented.
 This is a rookie mistake, as this was my first bigger project and I implemented all the code myself.
+As I mentioned before, this is my first major project.
+Therefore, I would appreciate some leniency with regard to my code and how I manage this repository.
+However, I welcome any constructive criticism, advice, and suggestions for improvement.

 I continuously comment, optimize and improve the code.